Alpha Kappa Alpha Sorority, Incorporated ®

 Closing Remarks

 At our annual Founders Day celebration hosted by the Theta Zeta Omega Chapter, we honor outstanding individuals and organizations for their exemplary service.
-This year, we're proud to recognize our 2024 Woman of the Year and the recipients of the 2024 Norma Caples and Norma Graham Dreamer Awards, highlighting exceptional contributions in Jackson and Harrison County.
-Additionally, we'll acknowledge members reaching milestone years in our sorority, including those achieving silver status at 25 years, celebrating their enduring dedication to our sisterhood and community.
+This year, we're proud to recognize our 2025 Woman of the Year and the recipients of the 2025 Norma Caples and Norma Graham Dreamer Awards, highlighting exceptional contributions in Jackson and Harrison County.
+Additionally, we'll acknowledge members reaching milestone years in our sorority, this year's sister achieving golden status at 50 years, celebrating her enduring dedication to our sisterhood and community.

 Jackson County

-We are honored to celebrate the remarkable dedication and enduring legacy of members who have devoted at least 25 years of active service to Alpha Kappa Alpha Sorority, Inc. This prestigious milestone is commemorated with the esteemed title, Silver, symbolizing their unwavering commitment to our cherished sisterhood.
-This year, we proudly acknowledge four outstanding members who have achieved Silver status: Linda Craig, Tanya Haynes, Kimberly Herbert, and Shylonda Stewart.
-Their remarkable contributions and steadfast commitment exemplify the spirit of excellence within our beloved sorority.
-Join us in applauding their remarkable achievements and the indelible mark they have left on
+We are honored to celebrate the remarkable dedication and enduring legacy of a member who has devoted 50 years of service to Alpha Kappa Alpha Sorority, Inc. This prestigious milestone is commemorated with the esteemed title, Golden, symbolizing their unwavering commitment to our cherished sisterhood.
+This year, we proudly acknowledge Mrs. Charlotte Evens.
+Her remarkable contributions and steadfast commitment exemplify the spirit of excellence within our beloved sorority.